AndreNeves97/er-data-backend/README.md

 ## Description

-ER Data is a solution that collects information about Water Quality in a river via an Arduino with a sensor and internet connnection, and shows the informations in a Mobile App.
+ER Data is a solution that collects information about Water Quality in a river via an Arduino with a sensor and internet connnection, and shows it in a Mobile App.

 This repository contains the API developed to store the data and provide it to the Mobile App.